The Founder’s Journey:

 The Breaking Point

-By this point, I had sacrificed everything—stability, relationships, my family barely saw me, even financial security was out of reach.
-Living on savings and credit between orders made it impossible to get ahead, only exacerbated by my reckless spending and expensive trips to dull the pain.
-(In my defense, without those escapes, I would have broken much sooner.)
+By this point, I had sacrificed everything.
+Stability, relationships, my family barely saw me, and even financial security was out of reach.
+Living on savings and credit between orders made it impossible to get ahead, only exacerbated by my reckless spending and expensive trips to dull the pain (in my defense, without those escapes, I would have broken much sooner).
 I gave it all to an institution that regularly discarded me.

 I felt like a guest in my own career.
-After everything I’d done—after giving them more than I had to give—I finally asked the question I never thought I would:
+After everything I’d accomplished and been through, I finally started asking the question I never expected:

 Why the hell am I still fighting for this?

-The pressure and frustration that had been building for years finally caught up with me, and there were whispers behind my back.
-Colleagues who didn’t understand why I pushed so hard, peers who questioned my standards— but who should have known better.
-I ignored most of it.
-But by then, I was already deep in an existential fog.
-It got to me.
+The pressure and frustration that had been building for years finally caught up with me. and I was deep in an existential fog.

-I kept doing the work, though, consistent with my hard-wired work ethic.
-By the time these orders neared their end, I had endorsements from multiple senior leaders to remain on active duty in varying capacities.
+I kept doing the work, though, consistent with my hard-wired work ethic and hard-won reputation.
+By the time those orders neared their end, I had endorsements from multiple senior officers to remain on active duty in varying capacities.

 Except the quota always wins.